Key takeaways

 "The parties agree that this Agreement may be electronically signed.
 The signatures of the parties appearing on this Agreement are intended to authenticate this writing and to have the same force and effect as manual signatures."

-- United States: Under the ESIGN Act (2000) and UETA, eSignatures carry the same legal force as handwritten ones
+- United States: Under the ESIGN Act (2000) and UETA, eSignatures carry the same legal force as handwritten ones across all 50 states

-- European Union: The eIDAS Regulation (2016) sets standards for qualified electronic signatures (QES), ensuring cross-border validity
+- European Union: The eIDAS Regulation (2016) sets standards for qualified electronic signatures (QES), ensuring cross-border validity and distinguishing between simple, advanced, and qualified signature tiers

 - India: The Information Technology Act, 2000, recognizes electronic signatures using secure digital certificates

-- Fully digital workflows: When your entire contract process, from drafting to signing to storage, is handled online
+- Fully digital workflows: When your entire contract process — from drafting to signing to storage — is handled online

 - High-value or complex agreements: To preemptively avoid any challenge to the validity of the signing process for significant contracts

-- Cross-border transactions: When dealing with international parties, a clear clause ensures all sides are aligned, regardless of their local jurisdiction
+- Cross-border transactions: When dealing with international parties, a clear clause ensures all sides are aligned regardless of their local jurisdiction

 - Contracts with new partners: It sets a clear, modern standard for doing business from the very first interaction